drclcomputers/GOWEATHER/README.md

    ```bash
    go build -o server
    ```
-   ‼️ Note: For Windows, write server.exe.
+   ‼️ Note: For Windows, write **"server.exe"**.
 Otherwise leave it as is.

 6️⃣ Build an executable:
    ```bash